Cairl/CS2-Font-Changer/README.md

 ## ⚠️ Important Notes

 > [!IMPORTANT]
-> - Always backup your game files before making changes
+> - Installing a new font will replace all existing in-game fonts
 > - Use Steam's "Verify integrity of game files" to restore defaults
 > - Compatible with most modern TrueType (.ttf) and OpenType (.otf) fonts